-- make the address specified in the application unavailable for public inspection from the documents listed in the application - make all the members' or former members' addresses unavailable for public inspection from the documents listed in the application, where the application's been made by a company
+make the address specified in the application unavailable for public inspection from the documents listed in the application

 9. If an application is unsuccessful

 In the event of an unsuccessful application, the registrar will send a notice to the applicant within 5 working days of making a decision.